cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 For spell/run-length work, the likely direction is a two-stage design:

-- compute or bootstrap a daily exceedance mask first, reusing the current donor-year percentile machinery;
+- compute or bootstrap a daily exceedance mask first, reusing the current substitute-year percentile machinery;
-- run spell detection on the bootstrapped mask per donor year, then aggregate spell metrics across donors rather than trying to reduce spells to independent daily counts inside the current kernel.
+- run spell detection on the bootstrapped mask per substitute year, then aggregate spell metrics across substitute years rather than trying to reduce spells to independent daily counts inside the current kernel.

 Performance notes